 You can expect to pay a handsome price for a pair of workout shoes, but the right pair will see you through months of training.

 Consider your needs when searching for a pair of athletic shoes.
-Consider the sports you play and the impact they have on your feet.
+Consider the sports you play and how they impact your feet.

 You should shop around for a pair of workout shoes, and don’t settle for the first pair you find.
-If you can look in person, it’s worth visiting specialist stores.
+If you can, it’s worth visiting specialist stores.

 A running shop can often help you determine which shoes best suit your movements and feet.
 When shopping online, you want to find out as much as possible about your chosen style of shoes.

-Exploring the Spectrum: The Four Essential Types of Athletic Shoes
+Exploring the Spectrum: 4 Essential Types of Athletic Shoes

 There are a pair of athletic shoes for virtually every sport.
 If you’re an active person who participates in various sports, you may need to settle for a more generic pair.